awslabs/ratex/docs/QUICKSTART.md

 python3 -c "import torch; print(torch.__file__)"
 ```

-### 5. Build Meta/TVM
+### 5. Build RAF/TVM

-Since Meta and TVM do not have release wheels, we have to build them by ourselves for now.
+Since RAF and TVM do not have release wheels, we have to build them by ourselves for now.
 When they are available, we should be able to simply use `pip install` to let pip download
 and install their wheels.

 Same as building PyTorch, you can directly run `bash ./scripts/build_third_party.sh`
 under `razor/` to perform the following steps.

-#### 5.1 Compile Meta/TVM (under `razor/`)
+#### 5.1 Compile RAF/TVM (under `razor/`)

-Note that you can also compile Meat with other configurations, such as
+Note that you can also compile RAF with other configurations, such as
 CUTLASS and NCCL supports.
 For benchmark, use `CMAKE_BUILD_TYPE=Release`.

 ```